upbound/docs/content/xp-arch-framework/building-apis/_index.md

 ## Next Steps

-Read [building APIs | XRDs](../building-apis-xrds) to learn about how to approach defining your own XRDs and incorporate best practices.
+Read [Authoring XRDs](../building-apis-xrds) to learn about how to approach defining your own XRDs and incorporate best practices.